A homeowner celebrates the day she pays off her mortgage but finds out the following month her credit score has dropped.

 In a 2014 article from The Wall Street Journal, reporter Annamaria Andriotis talked about FICO’s decision to tweak its scoring system by reducing the impact of accounts that went to collections but were paid, and medical bills that went to collections.

-These changes could result in credit scores rising as much to 100 points, in some cases, credit expert John Ulzheimer told Andriotis.
+These changes could result in a credit score rising as much to 100 points, in some cases, credit expert John Ulzheimer told Andriotis.

 John Ganotis, founder of CreditCardInsider.com, mentioned that FICO adjustment as he talked about why the credit scoring system is, for the most part, an accurate measure of consumer risk.

 “Credit scoring models certainly aren't perfect, but they help lenders efficiently screen risk,” John said.
 “Companies that develop them are constantly iterating to improve scoring models and competing with one another to provide a better assessment of risk that corrects issues seen in previous models.”

-Your credit scores can take a dip for a number of well-known and not-so-well-known reasons.
-Paying your credit card or mortgage more than 30 days after the due date is guaranteed to drop your scores, so pay on time.
-Also, maxing out your credit cards will kill your scores.
+Your credit score can take a dip for a number of well-known and not-so-well-known reasons.
+Paying your credit card or mortgage more than 30 days after the due date is guaranteed to drop your score, so pay on time.
+Also, maxing out your credit cards will kill your score.